chukshon/Transaction_history/README.md

 ## `Functionalities`

-1. A user can filter by transaction type(deposit or withdrawal), transaction status(successful or failed) Urql was used for consuming the backend api
+1. A user can filter by transaction type(deposit or withdrawal), transaction status(successful or failed) and date(2017- 2021)

+2. A user can search by transaction name, type or status and date

+3. Urql was used for consuming the backend api

+## `Helper Functions`

 Two helper functions were used